 Chinese tea drinkers have known about white tea’s benefits since the Ming Dynasty.
 Today, everyone from chefs to medical researchers praise white tea’s flavor and its purported health benefits, which is why we have seen white tea products hit the store shelves as well as find a place on drink menus.
 White tea contains a high amount of antioxidants, as well as polyphenols, flavonoids, and tannins.
 These nutritional benefits have a positive effect on our health and well being.

 White tea has been shown to protect the body against certain diseases and reduce the risk of cancer and cardiovascular disorders.
 It also provides natural antibacterial properties, helps with weight loss, and can lower bad cholesterol.
-Some studies suggest that white tea may increase the antioxidant effects of your bodily organs as well as increase your plasma.
+A study published in 2017 suggests that white tea may increase the antioxidant effects of your bodily organs as well as increase your plasma.

 Because of the high percentage of antioxidant properties, white tea can also help to repair and maintain your skin and protect the skin against the effects of ultraviolet light.
 This light beverage also can slow down the aging process and reduce the risk of premature aging.